nachocaru/xaprb.com/content/blog/2006-06-10-how-to-find-data-distributions-with-sql.md

   </tr>
 </table>

 The distribution is clearly biased towards single-item categories, with the occasional huge category.
-Part of the goal was to rewrite our grouping algorithm to chunk things together in groups of 20 to 80 (depending on a variety of complex factors I won&#8217;t explain here).
+Part of the goal was to rewrite our grouping algorithm to chunk things together in groups of 20 to 80 (depending on a variety of complex factors I won't explain here).
 This query helped us get a realistic picture before and after the algorithm change.

  [1]: /blog/2005/09/28/grouping-data-with-catch-all-ranks/
  [2]: /blog/2006/04/30/how-to-optimize-subqueries-and-joins-in-mysql/